Excluv/Market-Stats/README.md

 ```
 npm install
 ```
-to collect the required packages to run the project.
+to collect the required packages.

 ## Launch
 You'd need to run two local servers on different ports, one for the back-end (port 8000 for Django), and the other for the front-end (port 3000 for ReactJS).